 Now I see that people may still bring in income after they hit Financial Independence, Retire Early, as that is part of FIRE concept as well.
 Maybe they work side gigs or find some other way to bring in an income.
 But many side gigs are not very lucrative and require a lot of hustle.
 Now of course there are exceptions to that rule, the fact is side gigs more often than not require a lot of work.
 So is it really FIRE then if stressing out on a side gig?

 I guess people think they can make money following their passion, but sadly many of the “passion jobs” do not pay well.
 For example, how many people love to paint as a passion but how much do 99% of artists make?
 Or care for pets, solve environmental issues, etc. can be passions, but the money is often hard to come by.

 To be frank, I can tell you firsthand that Financial Independence, Retire Early requires a lot more than $1 million.
+For fat FIRE, you need multiple millions….and I say the six level minimum.
 The numbers talked about, both savings and dividends/returns, by many of the FIRE people are just not realistic.
 Not only around the 4% income level but also around how much is needed…and it is nothing close to a million if you want to still enjoy life.
 Now of course any goal and amount is awesome, but when FIRE people talk about a million…not realistic.